Microsoft Power Platform: Microsoft Dataverse

-Microsoft Dataverse, formerly known as Microsoft Common Data Service until November 2020, is a relational database engine offered by Microsoft as a cloud based data management software as a service for storing business data.
-Is is mainly a database with associated functionalities, and separates itself from on-prem solutions like for example Microsoft Access in that a developer needs internet access to connect to Dataverse.
+Microsoft Dataverse, formerly known as Microsoft Common Data Service until November 2020, is a relational database engine offered by Microsoft as a cloud-based data management software as a service for storing business data.
+Dataverse is a data storage and management engine serving as a foundation for Microsoft’s Power Platform, Office 365 and Dynamics 365 apps.
+It decouples the data from the application, allowing an administrator to analyze and report on data in a centralized manner.
+It is based on Common Data Model principles and includes security features and productivity tools.
+Data could be imported, managed and exported out of Dataverse.
+Dataverse is built on Microsoft Azure.
 It is mainly a tool for managing and storing data, and allows for creation and management of datasets through a single user interface.

-MS Dataverse is marketed for use with other Microsoft products such as Power Apps and Microsoft Dynamics 365 applications, and has data connectors to other Microsoft products like Azure Event Hub, Azure Service Bus, Microsoft SQL and Azure Data Lake.
+Dataverse is marketed for use with other Microsoft products such as Power Apps and Microsoft Dynamics 365 applications, and has data connectors to other Microsoft products like Azure Event Hub, Azure Service Bus, Microsoft SQL and Azure Data Lake.
 One example of use could be to use Dataverse as a form of data lake together with Microsoft Power Apps.
-Dataverse is also available as a separate service for companies who want to develop their own solutions, and has integration capabilities to other systems through webhooks.
+Microsoft Dataverse is also offered as a standalone service for businesses looking to build custom data solutions with integration to external systems via webhooks.
 Dataverse has APIs so that the data can be consumed by other services, like for example Power Platform services like Power BI or Power Apps, or by custom services designed in for example Visual Studio.

 In addition to relational data, Dataverse also has support for file and blob storage, data lakes and semi-structured data.
-One example of use could be to use Dataverse as a form of data lake together with Microsoft Power Apps.
-Dataverse is based on Microsoft's Common Data Model as its common data model and is built on Microsoft Azure SQL where its physical data also is stored.
-In November 2020, Microsoft's Common Data Service was rebranded into Dataverse.
+Dataverse is based on Microsoft's Common Data Model as its common data model and is built on Microsoft Azure SQL, where its physical data also is stored.

 Dataverse has the possibility to apply business logic like duplicate detection, calculated fields, rollup fields and business rules.
 It can be used to discover, validate and report data, and has the possibility to use Microsoft's proprietary common data model.
-Access in MS Dataverse is handled with Azure Active Directory which has conditional access and multi-factor authentication (MFA), and offers individual column and row level security.
+Access in MS Dataverse is handled with Microsoft Entra ID which has conditional access and multifactor authentication (MFA), and offers individual column and row-level security.